Sebastian González (footballer, born 1978)

-Sebastián Ignacio González Valdés (/es/; born 14 December 1978), also known as Chamagol, is a Chilean former footballer who played as striker.
+Sebastián Ignacio González Valdés (/es/; born 14 December 1978), also known as Chamagol, is a Chilean former professional footballer who played as striker.

 Club career

 He began his football career at Colo-Colo of the first tier of his country, in which he scored 27 goals in 77 appearances during four seasons.
 In June 2002, he was sold for an undisclosed fee (believed to be a high sum) to Mexican Primera División club Atlante.
 In his first season with that club, the Apertura Tournament of the same year, González scored 13 goals in 19 appearances and in the following, the 2003 Clausura Tournament, he netted 16 goals in the same number of games, becoming the league's top scorer.

 There were rumors saying that González was asking for more money from Atlante and that he was not happy to be there.
 They did give him a raise but that still did not help him want to stay on the team.
 He was sold to Tigres for about 3.5 million if not 4 million dollars.
 In the press conference he claimed that his goal was to score over 20 goals in the season.
 When asked by a reporter why he had chosen such a high number of goals, he responded by saying, "last season I set a number of goals as my goal, and I beat that number.
 So I want to beat my goal of 20 goals this season."